 • Microsoft 365 Copilot integration - bidirectional data flow between SuccessFactors and Teams, Outlook, and SharePoint

 Planned for 2026: Career & Talent Development Agent, HR Service Agent for automated policy questions, and People Intelligence Agent for natural-language workforce analytics.
-These features are included in existing SuccessFactors licenses - SAP isn't charging separately for Joule yet.
+Existing SuccessFactors licenses include all of these features at no additional charge - SAP isn’t pricing Joule as a separate line item yet.
 But any customization beyond standard SAP-to-SAP connections requires additional BTP (Business Technology Platform) licensing, which uses consumption-based pricing.

-Should you evaluate SuccessFactors for AI capabilities alone?
-Probably not.
-The AI features enhance an already-complex platform rather than simplifying it.
-If your primary goal is AI-powered recruiting, dedicated tools deliver faster results without the HCM overhead.
+Evaluating SuccessFactors for AI capabilities alone?
+Probably not worth it.
+These AI features enhance an already-complex platform rather than simplifying it.
+Dedicated recruiting tools deliver faster results without the HCM overhead, if your primary goal is AI-powered candidate sourcing.

 How Does SAP SuccessFactors Compare to Enterprise HCM Alternatives?